Locust invasion wreaks havoc on Pakistan's crops, orchards

 Farmers say while crops of rabi, a type of grain, were sown in winter and harvested in the spring, locusts are damaging cotton and vegetable crops sown in April.

-“I have already lost my cotton crop and vegetables because of these locusts,” Abdul Rehman, a farmer in Baluchistan province, said.
-He asked what they would eat if the locusts continued unchecked.
+“I have already lost my cotton crop and vegetables because of these locusts,” said Abdul Rehman, a farmer in Baluchistan province.
+He wondered what they would eat if the locusts continued unchecked.

 The National Disaster Management Authority said resources were being mobilized and operations were underway to curb the locust invasion.